Frobenius splitting of Schubert varieties of semi-infinite flag manifolds: Introduction

 \begin{fcor}[$\doteq$ Corollary \ref{Bconn+}] Let $\beta \in Q^{\vee}_+$, and let $x, y \in \sB$.
 The space $( \mathtt{e}_1^{-1} ( x ) \cap \mathtt{e}_2^{-1} ( \overline{B y} ) )$ is connected if it is nonempty. \end{fcor}

 Note that Corollary \ref{fconn} is contained in \cite{BCMP} whenever $\{x\},\overline{By} \subset \sB$ are in general position.

 The plan of this paper is as follows: In section one, we collect basic material needed in the sequel.
-In section two, after recalling generalities on Frobenius splitting and representation theory of quantum loop algebras, we construct the indscheme $\bQ_G^{\mathrm{rat}}$ and equip it with a Frobenius splitting (Corollary \ref{FQ-uniq}).
-In section three, we first interpret $\bQ_G^{\mathrm{rat}}$ as an indscheme (coarsely) representing the coset $G ( \bK (\!(z)\!) ) / H ( \bK ) N ( \bK (\!(z)\!) )$ (Theorem \ref{fbQ}).
-Using this, we identify some Richardson varieties of $\bQ_G^{\mathrm{rat}}$ with quasi-map spaces (Theorem \ref{QQ-isom}) and present their cohomological properties (Theorem \ref{coh}), and hence prove (large parts of) Theorem \ref{fmain} and Corollary \ref{fcv}.
+In section two, after recalling generalities on Frobenius splitting and representation theory of quantum loop algebras, we construct the indscheme $\bQ_G^{\ra}$ and equip it with a Frobenius splitting (Corollary \ref{FQ-uniq}).
+In section three, we first interpret $\bQ_G^{\ra}$ as an indscheme (coarsely) representing the coset $G ( \bK (\!(z)\!) ) / (H ( \bK ) N ( \bK (\!(z)\!) ))$ (Theorem \ref{fbQ}).
+Using this, we identify some Richardson varieties of $\bQ_G^{\ra}$ with quasi-map spaces (Theorem \ref{QQ-isom}) and present their cohomological properties (Theorem \ref{coh}), and hence prove (large parts of) Theorem \ref{fmain} and Corollary \ref{fcv}.
 Since our construction equips quasi-map spaces with Frobenius splittings (Lemma \ref{Q-split}), they are automatically weakly normal.
 Moreover, we explain how to connect characteristic zero and positive characteristic (\S \ref{subsec:tofrom}).
 In section four, we analyze the fibers of the graph space resolutions of quasi-map spaces and deduce that Richardson varieties of semi-infinite flag manifolds (over $\C$) are normal based on the weak normality proved in the previous section.
 This proves the remaining part of Theorem \ref{fmain}.
 Our analysis here contains an inductive proof that the fibers of the evaluation maps of the space of genus zero stable maps to flag varieties are connected (Corollary \ref{fconn}).
-In Appendix A, we prove the normality of (the ind-pieces of) our indscheme $\bQ_G^{\mathrm{rat}}$ and present an analogue of the Kempf vanishing theorem for them.
-Appendix B exhibits the structure of global sections of nef line bundles of Richardson varieties of $\bQ_G^{\mathrm{rat}}$.
+In Appendix A, we give a proof of the normality of (the ind-pieces of) $\bQ_G^{\ra}$ (that works also in the positive characteristic setting) and present an analogue of the Kempf vanishing theorem \cite{Kem76} for $\bQ_G^\ra$.
+Appendix B exhibits the structure of global sections of nef line bundles of Richardson varieties of $\bQ_G^{\ra}$.